Perception vs. reality in business resiliency

 - Only 28 percent of companies run assessments monthly.

 - Sixty-one percent of executives say business continuity, disaster recovery and crisis management are siloed rather than administered as they should be — as an interrelated whole.

 Resiliency orchestration shifts the burden of complexity and testing from IT professionals to intelligent workflows that automate the entire process and offer greater visibility, from incident identification to analysis and solutions.
-Introducing these technologies reduces the time IT professionals spend managing and monitoring critical application recovery and analyzing issues, giving them more time to innovate and develop new ideas around applications for the future.
+Introducing these technologies reduces the time IT professionals spend managing and monitoring critical business applications recovery and analyzing issues, giving them more time to innovate and develop new ideas around applications for the future.

 Avoiding a critical downtime scenario has become a primary goal for the majority of executives, and 63 percent of them say they see a direct link between IT disruption, lost revenue and damaged reputations.
-The purpose of a solution like resiliency orchestration is to make the recovery process more predictable and, in doing so, help bridge the resiliency perception gap by achieving an organization’s objectives consistently.
+The purpose of a solution like resiliency orchestration is to make the disaster recovery (DR) process more predictable and, in doing so, help bridge the resiliency perception gap by achieving an organization’s objectives consistently.

-Now is the time to transform the way we approach business continuity and resiliency strategies to combat the new wave of cyber threats and other potential disruptions that can result from imperfect technology.
+Now is the time to transform the way we approach business continuity and resiliency strategies to combat the new wave of cyber threats and other potential IT disruptions that can result from imperfect technology.

 Successful businesses gain the ability to innovate and grow based largely on the data analysis and insights that come from critical systems and applications.
 More importantly though, achieving those goals depends on the integrity and availability of an organization’s entire IT infrastructure.
-Disaster recovery and business resiliency experts have an obligation to adopt and develop the innovations that will make secure hybrid cloud environments — that cannot be disrupted — a reality.
+Disaster recovery and business continuity experts have an obligation to adopt and develop the innovations that will make secure hybrid cloud environments — that cannot be disrupted — a reality.